Let me introduce myself:

 Knowledge is infinite, makes one aware, and provides opportunities (including necessary skills) to achieve in a competitive world.
 Educators and scientists serve in numerous roles: (1) as teachers, instructing students in their field of study; (2) as mentors, leading by example and providing guidance; and (3) as researchers, collecting and analyzing data.

-For my doctoral work, I concentrate on Heraclides spp. and their interactions with host plants and predators in tropical dry forest in the Florida Keys, Cuba, and Hispaniola.
-Currently, I am part of a conservation project (Schaus swallowtail habitat enhancement project) in association with Dr. Kevin Whelan at the National Park Service (NPS-SFCN).
-This project has restored degraded dry forest within prime Heraclides aristodemus ponceanus (a federally endangered butterfly) territory by planting and nurturing 5,000 host plants, mainly Amyris elemifera.
+For my dissertation work, I studied Heraclides spp. and their interactions with host plants and predators in tropical dry forest in the Florida Keys, Cuba, and Hispaniola.
+From 2012 - 2016, I volunteered my time towards a conservation project (Schaus’s swallowtail habitat enhancement project) in association with Dr. Kevin Whelan at the National Park Service (NPS-SFCN).
+This project restored degraded dry forest within prime Heraclides aristodemus ponceanus (a federally endangered butterfly) territory by planting and nurturing 5,000 host plants, mainly Amyris elemifera.
+We collected and analyzed host plant survivorship data (over time) and generated maps to quantify the extent of available for Heraclides aristodemus ponceanus.
+Currently, the manuscript is in submission.

 Habitat loss is a major factor that contributes to the decline of insect species globally.
 Schools, community centers, and universities provide an opportunity to rehabilitate green space (planting native plants) in the local community.
 Teachers can use the school's surroundings as a framework to actively engage students in applied Science and Math.
 I work with local residents, schools, community centers, and universities to enrich their green space, knowledge (often learning from them), and encourage lifelong compassion for the environment.